Holiday Inn, San Francisco

 When looking into different solutions, the local sales representative from Norman S. Wright Mechanical of Brisbane recommended a new technology to the project engineers for mitigating grease and odors using ozone – AirMaid by Interzon of Stockholm, Sweden.

-In March of this year, after installing a new axial fan the new ozone generators were easily integrated into the existing ductwork, even with tight space requirements above the inner ceiling.
+In March of 2015, after installing a new axial fan, the new ozone generators were easily integrated into the existing ductwork, even with tight space requirements above the inner ceiling.

 The market for AirMaid is growing across America

-On the market since last year, more and more projects are specifying AirMaid across the continent.
-Since the recent installation at the Holiday Inn in San Francisco, restaurants in Boston, Toronto and Vancouver have also followed suit.
+Awareness of AirMaid’s function and performance, as well as the solution’s positive impact on restaurants’ costs, fire safety and odour problems is spreading rapidly in the American restaurant industry.
+Since the installation at the Holiday Inn hotel restaurant in San Francisco, restaurants in Boston, Toronto and Vancouver have also followed suit.